on not losing

 That reality and those of the Pacific solwara within these institutions give me hope - vinaka and meitaki to each of you.

-Those words I’ve had scribbled in my notebook are of course from “Friday Night Lights” and I wanted to finish with the fuller quote from that movie - because I think these words capture some of what I feel as I reflect on what it has meant to lead this team through this year - but also speak to how I hope we can all collectively step forward.
+Those words I’ve had scribbled in my notebook are of course from “Friday Night Lights” and I wanted to finish with the fuller quote from that movie - because I think these words capture some of what I feel, as I reflect on what it has meant to lead this team through this year - but also speak to how I hope we can all collectively step forward.

 “To me, being perfect is about being able to look your friends in the eye, and know that you didn’t let them down because you told them the truth.
 And that truth is that you did everything you could — there wasn’t one more thing you could have done.